stfc/PSyclone/doc/user_guide/profiling.rst

 The option ``--profile kernels`` will add a call to ``ProfileStart`` before any loops created by PSyclone, and a ``ProfileEnd`` call at the end of the loop.
-Two caveats:

-1. In some APIs (for example dynamo when using distributed memory) additional minor code might get included in a profiled kernel section, for example setDirty() calls (expensive calls like HaloExchange are excluded).
+.. note: In some APIs (for example dynamo when using distributed memory) additional minor code might get included in a profiled kernel section, for example setDirty() calls (expensive calls like HaloExchange are excluded).

-2. If transformations are applied using a script, the profiling nodes added to the PSyIR could be applied to the wrong location and cause errors.

-In order to avoid the second issue, automatic profiling using ``--profile`` is not allowed together with a transformation script.
-On the other hand, since it is possible to write scripts that are more flexible in handling a modified PSyIR, you can use the command line option ``--force-profile``.
-It takes the same parameters as ``--profile``, and will allow you to combine a transformation script together with automatic profiling.
-Use this option at your own risk!

-It is also the responsibility of the user to manually add the calls to ``ProfileInit`` and ``ProfileFinalise`` to the code base.
+.. note: It is also the responsibility of the user to manually add the calls to ``ProfileInit`` and ``ProfileFinalise`` to the code base.

 PSyclone will modify the schedule of each invoke to insert the profiling regions.
 Below we show an example of a schedule created